 It should be emphasised that until a company has been dissolved, the directors remain obliged to file the company’s annual financial statements as well as the annual corporation tax declarations and failure to do so causes exposure accounting and tax fines and other resonsibilities.

-Spain has a disfunctional insolvency judicial system, which is frequently criticised in the national press and which successive governments have proved to be incapable of reforming.
-This, combined with the absence of a simple process to strike off unwanted companies adds a considerable negative to Spain's status as being a business friendly country.
+Spain has a dysfunctional insolvency judicial system, which is frequently criticised in the national press and which successive governments have proved to be incapable of reforming.
+This, combined with the absence of a simple process to strike off unwanted companies adds a considerable negative to Spain’s status as being a business friendly country.
 In fact Spain is ranked by the World Bank at only 28.
 See World Bank rankings.